Introduction

 Conditions

-Conditions let you refine a rule.
-For example, if the defined condition is Priority = High for a form, then if the priority is set high in an instance the rule is executed on that form instance.
+Conditions let you refine a Rule.
+For example, if the defined condition is Priority = High for a form, then if the priority is set high in an instance the Rule is executed on that form instance.

-Conditions let you refine the scope of the event trigger for your business rule.
-They must be met for your rule to continue running.
+Conditions let you refine the scope of the event trigger for your Business Rule.
+They must be met for your Rule to continue running.
 Conditions can be like when an attribute in a particular form has a defined value.
 For example, if priority is high, then “Mark Robinson” should be set as the card owner or the Class of Standard is Expedite, etc.

 You can select single or multiple conditions for a Rule.
 For example, a Rule should be executed if the Priority is High and the Card Owner is Unassigned.
 The conditions can be applied to attributes.

-To set a condition for a rule, you need to first select the card type and then the value for its attributes.
-So, if the selected card type has the value (set in the condition), then the condition will be fulfilled and the rule will be executed.
+To set a condition for a Rule, you need to first select the card type and then the value for its attributes.
+So, if the selected card type has the value (set in the condition), then the condition will be fulfilled and the Rule will be executed.

 Business Rule 2.0 supports the following conditions as per the field type –